What Medicare covers

 Early prescription refills

 Due to coronavirus, the Centers for Medicare & Medicaid Services is allowing Medicare Part D and Medicare Advantage plans to relax their “refill-too-soon” prescription rules if it will disrupt the beneficiary from accessing their medications.
-However, it is up to the discretion of the plan as to how they relax these rules.
+However, it's up to the discretion of the plan as to how they relax these rules.

 - Reimburse beneficiaries for prescriptions they buy at an out-of-network pharmacy.